Programme overview

 Select your study option:

-- A Bachelor of Arts or Bachelor of Science in a relevant subject, with a Grade Point Average of 4.0 or higher in 75 points above Stage II and three years of relevant professional experience.
+- a relevant Bachelors degree, with a Grade Point Average of 4.0 in 60 points above Stage II

 You must also have completed 15 points from COMPSCI 130, ENGGEN 131, MATHS 162, and 15 points from ENGSCI 311, 313, 314, MATHS 361, or the equivalent as approved by the Programme Director.